Quantum memories at finite temperature: Commuting Three-Dimensional Models

 Partially self-correcting models have been discovered independently by both Haah~\cite{Haah}, and by Castelnovo and Chamon~\cite{CastelnovoChamon11} following remarkably different methods.
 In Ref.~\cite{Haah}, the author exhaustively searches over all translationally invariant stabilizer models on a cubic lattice with one or two qubits on each vertex of the lattice to find models that satisfy the `no-strings' condition, as is defined rigorously in~\cite{Haah}.
 Broadly speaking, the no-strings condition is a property of the excitation structure of a commuting Pauli Hamiltonian whereby a cluster of non-trivial excitations cannot be transported across a lattice over an arbitrary distance without introducing new excitations to the lattice.
 Models that satisfy the no-strings condition are thus expected to provide good protection against thermal interactions due to the large energy cost that is required to introduce logical errors to the lattice via local operations.
 Indeed, it was later proved that models satisfying the no-strings condition must have an energy barrier that scales at least logarithmically with the size of the system~\cite{BravyiHaah11}.
 Independent of the work of Haah, Castelnovo and Chamon~\cite{CastelnovoChamon11} looked to find a quantum generalization of known low-dimensional classical models with non-trivial energy barriers between ground states which are well known in the context of glassy systems~\cite{Newman99, GarrahanNewman}.
 The derived generalization is described locally in three dimensions.
 Similar models are studied in further generality in Ref.~\cite{Kim12}.

 We now give a heuristic analysis explaining partial self correction where we assume Arrhenius' law, Eqn.~(\ref{Eqn:Arrhenius}).
 Known partial self-correcting memories are characterized by an energy barrier that grows logarithmically with the size of an error, $\xi$.
-The energy $\epsilon$ that is required for an error to increase in size to occupy a volume of lattice of diameter $\xi$ must thus be at least
+The energy $\varepsilon$ that is required for an error to increase in size to occupy a volume of lattice of diameter $\xi$ must thus be at least

 where $\kappa$ is a positive constant and $\Delta$ is the gap of the model.
-Given the typical finite-temperature noise analysis we described in Sec.~\ref{Sctn:FiniteTemperatures}, we assume that errors are created with an average separation that scales with $\beta$ like $\Lambda \sim e^{\beta \Delta / 3}$, where the factor of $1/3$ arises due to the dimensionality of the system.
+Given the typical finite-temperature noise analysis we described in Sec.~\ref{Sctn:FiniteTemperatures}, we assume that errors are created with an average separation that scales with $\beta$ like $\Lambda \sim e^{\beta \Delta / D}$, where $D$ is the dimensionality of the system.
 Given then that we require $\xi \sim \Lambda$ for the memory to decohere, we arrive at the typical excitation energy of the model as a function of $\beta$.
-Namely, we obtain $\epsilon \sim \kappa \Delta^2 \beta / 3$ at the point of decoherence.
+Namely, we obtain $\varepsilon \sim \kappa \Delta^2 \beta / D$ at the point of decoherence.
 Applying this to Arrhenius' law, Eqn.~(\ref{Eqn:Arrhenius}), we obtain

 We can follow a similar analysis to study small system sizes such that $L \lesssim \Lambda$.
-In this case a diffusing error must attain energy $\epsilon \sim \kappa \Delta \log L$.
+In this case a diffusing error must attain energy $\varepsilon \sim \kappa \Delta \log L$.
 Once again, applying this expression to Arrhenius' law it follows that partially self-correcting quantum memories have a coherence time that grows polynomially in system size

 whose exponent is linear in $\beta$.
 This scaling is effective up to some cutoff $L_{\text{opt.}}\sim \Lambda$.
 We thus obtain a cutoff, $L_{\text{opt.}} \sim e^{c\beta}$, that grows exponentially in $\beta$ for positive constant, $c$~\cite{BravyiHaah13}.